solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 | gloo/https | 8443 |
 | gloo/admin | 19000 |

-In addition to opening ports, there should be three new files in the `data` directory.
+In addition to opening ports, there should be a new file in the `data` directory.

-* `config/gateways/gloo-system/gateway-proxy-ssl.yaml`
-* `config/gateways/gloo-system/gateway-proxy.yaml`
 * `config/proxies/gloo-system/gateway-proxy.yaml`

-The three files represent the configuration for the `gateway` and `gateway-proxy` containers.
+This file and `config/gateways/gloo-system/gateway-proxy.yaml` represent the configuration for the `gateway` and `gateway-proxy` containers.

 The containers should have loaded their base configuration as well as the Pet Store *Upstream* and default *Virtual Service*.
 In the next section we will examine the contents of the two configuration files.